Sorrento: Rites of Holy week

 The two main processions that take place in Sorrento on Good Friday are the Procession of Our Lady of Sorrows (or the "Visit in the Sepulchres"), organised by the Venerable Arciconfraternita of Saint Monica and the Procession of the Crucified Christ, organised by the Venerable Arciconfraternita of the Death.

-The first procession takes place at 3:30 a.m. on Holy (Maundy) Thursday and involves hundreds of participants dressed in hooded white gowns.
-The Madonna is carried aloft in the procession and is accompanied by several religious articles as she searches the town looking for her son.
-The procession starts in Corso Italia, turns through Piazza Tasso, and then visits each of the town's churches—stopping in each one for a short ceremony.
-The Madonna is accompanied by aides carrying incense, and a large male choir and band.
-The procession concludes at 5:30 a.m.

-The second procession occurs at 8 p.m. on Good Friday and reflects the Madonna's mourning as she finds her son dead.
-Hundreds of participants, dressed this time in hooded black gowns, march down Corso Italia and then wind through the smaller lanes of Sorrento.
-This second procession is much larger and better attended.

 Geography

 Climate

 Sorrento experiences a Mediterranean climate (Köppen climate classification Csa). with mild, wet winters and warm, dry summers.
 The mild climate and fertility of the Gulf of Naples made the region famous during Roman times, when emperors such as Claudius and Tiberius holidayed nearby.
 Temperatures can get as high as 29 °C in April, as happened in 2013.

+Demographics

 Culture

 Sorrento has been visited by Lord Byron, John Keats, Johann Wolfgang von Goethe, Charles Dickens, Richard Wagner, Henrik Ibsen, and Friedrich Nietzsche.
 Sorrento was the birthplace of the poet Torquato Tasso, author of the Gerusalemme Liberata.
 The town was featured in the early 20th century song "Torna a Surriento" (Come Back to Sorrento) with lyrics by Giambattista De Curtis, brother of the song's composer, Ernesto De Curtis.

 In the 1920s, famous Soviet writer Maxim Gorky lived in Sorrento.

 Songs that have featured Surrento prominently have included "Torna a Surriento" and "Caruso", a song composed in Sorrento, in the summer of 1985, by the Bolognese singer-songwriter Lucio Dalla, whose fifty-years ties with Sorrento are described in the novel by the Sorrentine writer, Raffaele Lauro, titled "Caruso The Song - Lucio Dalla and Sorrento", which was released in December 2014.

 The local football team is Football Club Sorrento that plays at the Stadio Italia, and currently plays in the Eccellenza Campania of the Italian Football League.